Isaac Paredes Player Props: Rays vs. Tigers

 Tigers Pitching Rankings (2022)

-- The Tigers pitching staff was 25th in MLB last season with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings compiled by the Tigers pitching staff last season ranked 25th in the big leagues.

-- The Tigers had the 21st-ranked team ERA across all league pitching staffs (4.06).
+- The Tigers' 4.06 team ERA ranked 21st across all MLB pitching staffs.

-- The Tigers surrendered the 10th-fewest home runs in baseball (167 total, one per game).
+- Tigers pitchers combined to surrender 167 home runs (one per game), the 10th-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.